1921 British Mount Everest reconnaissance expedition: North Col

-North Col (right) and summit (left) from Lhakpa La.
+North Col (right) joining the North East shoulder of Everest (left) taken from Lhakpa La.
+Everest's summit is just visible behind the shoulder.
 Photograph taken by Howard-Bury.

 Diagram of expedition's routes near North Col.

 While Mallory and Bullock rested, advance base camp was set up at 17300 ft and camp II at 20000 ft on the Kharta glacier, with both camps being left unoccupied.
 The plan was for camp III on the Lhakpa La, IV on the North Col and one more camp before the summit although, as it turned out, this was to seriously underestimate the difficulties.
 They had to wait for a month for the monsoon to end and on 31 August all the team tentatively moved to advance base camp with Raeburn, who had unexpectedly returned, able to join them.

 They had to stay at advance base camp until 20 September for the weather to improve and then Mallory, Bullock, Morshead and Wheeler set off for and reached Lhakpa La.
 It was now recognised that the North Col could not be reached without an intermediate camp so they returned to camp II for further supplies so that all the team (except Raeburn) along with twenty-six Sherpas could set off again for camp III.
 Next morning Mallory, Bullock, Wheeler and three Sherpas went down to the East Rongbuk glacier while the rest of the party turned back.
 After a very difficult night on the glacier in cold and windy conditions, the following day, 24 September, saw the party reach the North Col although without carrying loads.
 The terrain on the Col was good for a camp but the wind was extreme and no progress would be possible.
 They descended to the glacier where Mallory and Bullock calculated that they would not be able to set up a camp on the North Col, nor could they survive a bivouac up there at 23000 ft.
 Also, the gales were getting worse.
 On 25 September the party was forced to climb again to the Lhakpa La and on 26 September the entire expedition struck all the upper camps, returned to Kharta, and eventually reached Darjeeling on 25 October without mishap.

 Howard-Bury was awarded the 1922 Founder's Medal of the Royal Geographical Society for his leadership of the expedition.